 - Where to Use: Anywhere, including walls, front door, and accents

 So if you want to create an inviting space, look no further.
-Whether it's a statement wall, trimmings, cabinets, or just one of the rooms in your home, shades of brown can create great depth and intrigue while still being soft and easy on the eye.
-From light and understated tones to deep, saturated shades, check out the gorgeous spaces that bring brown paint colors to life below.
+Whether it's a statement wall, trimmings, cabinets, or just one of the rooms in your home, shades of brown can create great depth and intrigue while still being soft and easy on the eyes.
+From light and understated tones to deep, saturated shades, check out the gorgeous spaces that bring brown paint colors to life.